AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/api-reference/items-collections/update.md

 **Response**

-A successful response returns the details of the newly created decision item, including the id.
-You can use the id in later steps to update or delete your decision item.
+A successful response returns the updated details of the item collection, including the `id`.

 ```json
 {